yiisoft/yii2/docs/guide/db-query-builder.md

 Yii::$app->db->pdo->setAttribute(\PDO::MYSQL_ATTR_USE_BUFFERED_QUERY, true);
 ```

-> Note: For the duration of the batch query, the table or parts of it may become locked, delaying or denying write access for other connections.
+> Note: In the case of MyISAM, for the duration of the batch query, the table may become locked, delaying or denying write access for other connections.
 When using unbuffered queries, try to keep the cursor open for as little time as possible.

 If the schema is not cached, or it is necessary to run other queries while the batch query is being processed, you can create a separate unbuffered connection to the database: